mindis/multimap/docs/cppbasics.md

 // key -> {"1", "5", "3", "7", "9", "9"}
 ```

-Note that if the list is already locked either by a reader or writer lock the methods will block until the lock is released.
-A thread should never try to replace values while holding iterators to avoid deadlocks.
+Note that if the list is already locked either by a [reader](cppreference#reader-lock) or [writer lock](cppreference#writer-lock) any replace method will block until the lock is released.
+A thread should never try to replace values while holding iterators to the same list to avoid deadlocks.